Jose Siri Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in the league.
+- The Guardians pitching staff is 27th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Guardians' 3.87 team ERA ranks fifth among all MLB pitching staffs.
+- The Guardians' 3.85 team ERA ranks fifth across all MLB pitching staffs.

-- Guardians pitchers combine to surrender 142 home runs (1.1 per game), the third-fewest in the league.
+- The Guardians allow the third-fewest home runs in baseball (142 total, 1.1 per game).

-- The right-hander last pitched on Wednesday, July 5 against the Atlanta Braves, when he threw 4 1/3 innings, allowing five earned runs while giving up 11 hits.
+- The left-hander last pitched on Saturday against the Toronto Blue Jays, when he threw four innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.